-Foraging is another fantastic way to find free food to feed yourself and your family when you can’t afford to buy any.
+Foraging is another fantastic way to find free food to feed yourself and your family when you can’t afford to fill your grocery cart with fresh produce and meats.
 And since there are so many wild edibles in all areas of the world, it’s a great way to eat a variety of free food without too much trouble.

 If you’re already a hunter and it is near season, plan to go once season opens if you weren’t already.
 Other than the cost of your supplies, it’s essentially free food.
 Since there are many, many different seasons throughout the year, you should almost always be able to find something to hunt.

-And if you’re in Texas, you can always hunt wild boar for food.
+And if you’re in Texas as I am, you can always hunt wild boar for food.
 Be sure to double check but last I checked there was no bag limit.
 They are considered a nuisance at this point.